Otto Eckstein: Education and career

-In 1938, when he was 11 years old, he and several other family members fled the Nazi regime, first emigrating to England, and then, a year later, moving to the United States, where he made his permanent home.
-He held an A.B. from Princeton University and a Ph.D. from Harvard University and became a Harvard University economics professor, an economic consultant to President Lyndon Baines Johnson, and a member of the President's Council of Economic Advisers from 1964 to 1966.
+After receiving his Ph.D., Eckstein became an instructor in economics at Harvard University in 1955.
+In 1957, he became an assistant professor in the same department.
+He was promoted to an associate professor in 1960 and a full professor in 1963 at Harvard University.
+Eckstein is an economic consultant to President Lyndon Baines Johnson in 1964, and a member of the President's Council of Economic Advisers from 1964 to 1966.
 In 1969, he and Donald Marron co-founded Data Resources Inc., the largest non-governmental distributor of economic data in the world, which built and maintained the largest macroeconometric model of the era.

-In 1975 he was elected as a Fellow of the American Statistical Association.
+In 1969, Eckstein was elected as a Fellow of the Econometric Society.
+In 1975, he was elected as a Fellow of the American Statistical Association.
 In 1979 he sold DRI for over $100 million to McGraw Hill.